 icon caret-left icon caret-right instagram pinterest linkedin facebook twitter goodreads question-circle facebook circle twitter circle linkedin circle instagram circle goodreads circle pinterest circle

-Offerings remain free of charge for women in Afghanistan and are focused on synchronous meetings and independent reading and research.
+Offerings remain free of charge for women in Afghanistan and include synchronous meetings and independent reading and research.

 Courses in English and Writing